 Two Certainties, Death and Taxes

 I did miss out on the discussions between Preet and Michael James over dinner this week (and trust me I always walk away from those discussions, bewildered, confused but a little smarter than when I went in), so I am not sure if MJ’s latest post might have been spawned from that conversation but A Financial Product I’d Like to See, is an interesting idea for a financial product for retirees.

 I have always wondered, how, if Mortgage Brokers negotiate with the same banks you do, yet get better rates (that your bank will never give you), and then wonder, where do Mortgage Brokers make their money?
-Barry from Money We Have, might be looking for a Financial Time Machine, with 5 Financial Mistakes I’d Like to do Over, what we call experience is usually our mistakes (after all).
-Marie from Boomer and Echo talks about compatibility and how couples might deal with those kind of mistakes in Financial Planning For Couples: Planning Your New Financial Life Together.
-Remember money can ruin any relationship, if you are not careful.
+Barry from Money We Have might be looking for a Financial Time Machine, with 5 Financial Mistakes I’d Like to do Over, what we call experience is usually our mistakes (after all).
+Marie from Boomer and Echo talks about compatibility and how couples might deal with that kind of mistake in Financial Planning For Couples: Planning Your New Financial Life Together.
+Remember money can ruin any relationship if you are not careful.

 Mark from My Own Advisor dusted off an older post and refreshed it with What should you do with your tax refund?
-First thing, is make sure next year you don’t get a refund (thus you are not loaning the government money), but that is just my opinion.
+The first thing is to make sure next year you don’t get a refund (thus you are not loaning the government money), but that is just my opinion.
 Speaking of Taxes, the Frugal Trader dusted off one of his old articles and updated Reduce your Taxes – Income Splitting Strategies , I am looking forward to the Pension Splitting capabilities when I retire.

 Kerry and Last Minute Tax Tips

 Heed the warnings of the Squawkfox or be doomed!
 OK a little over the top, but some useful tips from Kerry about the impending Tax Deadline: